jstalwart/n3xt/README.md

 I am sorry, I have written the explanations in Spanish because I hoped to translate it later.
 However I have found myself in a situation in which i had no time, so
 I have decided to let it be.

+Edit: I have uploaded the version in English.